-A mural in the post office in the town of Madison, depicting an old-time cotton mill, was criticized because the workers were all black, the suited supervisor white.
+A Hill mural in the post office in the Florida town of Madison, depicting an old-time cotton mill, was criticized because the workers were all black, the suited supervisor white.
 A 1938 piece called Building the Tamiami Trail raised eyebrows – many years later – because it showed five African American men in “striped convict shorts” straining to pull a heavy cart through a swamp.

 In 1940, Hill received a commission from the Federal Art Project to paint two murals for the just-completed St. Petersburg City Hall.
 His idea – approved by both city and federal government – was to depict everyday life in St. Petersburg.

 America’s entry into World War II effectively ended federal funding for public art, but Snow was undeterred.
 He announced he would finish the paintings, at his own expense, and donate them to his adopted home.

 The 7×10-foot canvases were framed and hung on the walls of the first-floor stairway landing in 1945.
 On the north side, Fishing on the Pier depicted a family doing just that at the “Million Dollar Pier,” a pelican in the foreground, at the ready for any spare, un-hooked fish.
 A newsboy hawks his wares.
 There’s a green bench.
 In the background, men with fishing poles peer into the water of Tampa Bay below.

 The south wall was gifted with Picnicking at Pass-a-Grille.
 Another leisure scene, it featured a white family, seen from behind, under a thatched pavilion on Pass-a-Grille Beach, their lunch laid out on the table: Fried chicken, pie and watermelon.